How To Discipline Without Time Out and Counting

 It comes as no surprise that you’re encouraging a power struggle.

-You must explain the consequences ahead of time so that children may choose between the conduct and the consequence.
+You must explain the consequences ahead of time so that children may choose between the behaviour and the consequence.
 This empowers children to make decisions and affect how things operate.

 Repeat Back the Consequences

-Once you’ve told your child the punishment, ask them to repeat it back to you.
+Once you’ve told your child the punishment (fear conditioning), ask them to repeat it back to you.
 This manner, she is aware of the agreement and there are no unpleasant surprises with regard to the implications.
 This clarifies everything so that the child may make an informed decision based on all of the available facts.

 What You Should Do Next: